-The presentation provided by Jeff Wolfenden, Former President and Founder, Hamilton Young Stroke Survivors, respecting Disability Identification, was received.
+That the presentation provided by Jeff Wolfenden, Former President and Founder, Hamilton Young Stroke Survivors, respecting Disability Identification, be received.

 For disposition of this matter, please refer to Item 6.

 (iii) Dave Barnett, of the Abuse Prevention and Awareness Campaign, respecting Methods required in order to make Hamilton a World Class Tourist Destination (Item 6.3)